Welcome and thank you for visiting.

 Crow and Jay is a children's story.
 It was created in 2013 and is about a day in the life of a crow and a Jay.
 It is written in parable format as a way to address the issue of bullying.
 It is a great read for 3rd thru 6th grade readers.

-The Hidden Ones "Source" paperbound format is nearing completion of printing phase.
-It is book three in the Hidden Ones fantasy series...
+"Source" (part 3) is now available in paperbound format, both here and on Amazon.com.
+"Source" is book three in the Hidden Ones modern-day, low-fantasy series...
 A milestone has occurred.
-The passage of story has been passed to Mena’s younger sister.
+The passage of the story has been passed to Mena’s younger sister.
 We meet up with Abby on the fringe of realizing her uniqueness.
 Haunted by supernatural occurrences, Abby hunts the source.
 At the same time, a space traveler is waiting for the arrival of a wicked alien ship with the hope of stopping the beasts before they bring disaster to the fairies and the young woman.
 Abby’s search leads her on a strange chase, altering her entire view of everything she knows.
-This richly textured tale presents a sequence of events with different voices, separate viewpoints, and interweaves them to orbit Abby’s story. [ Kindle eBook format available NOW! at Amazon.com.
-Here is the link: http://goo.gl/AnQU55 ]
+This richly textured tale presents a sequence of events with different voices, separate viewpoints, and interweaves them to orbit Abby’s story.

-Find out more about me and my books at my author page on Amazon.
-Here is the (Google) link: http://goo.gl/rlsc7p
+Find out more about me and my books at my Amazon author page: http://goo.gl/rlsc7p

 Kathy Goodhew Quotes:

 "The things I fear the most are the things God wants me to face, so I can continue on my journey." ~ Kathy Goodhew

 "If we close our eyes and look beyond our worst nightmare we will find a loving God who promises HOPE and a new beginning." ~ Kathy Goodhew